 There are two steps to voting in a Local Government Election.
 First you must make sure that you are registered or eligible to be registered, and second, go to your voting place on voting day (Advance Voting Days or General Voting Day).

 You must register to vote.
-City of Delta uses the Provincial Voters List to determine who is eligible to vote in Delta.
-If you voted in the last provincial election and/or have since registered as a provincial voter in Delta, your name will appear on the Provincial Voters List, and will automatically be placed on the Delta Voters List.
+The City of Delta uses the Provincial Voters List to determine who is eligible to vote in Delta.
+If you voted as a Delta voter in the last provincial election and/or have since registered as a provincial voter in Delta, your name will appear on the Provincial Voters List, and will automatically be placed on the Delta Voters List.

-in person at City Hall, 4500 Clarence Taylor Crescent, or at the North Delta Municipal Service Office (North Delta Recreation Centre), 11415 84th Avenue, during regular business hours;
+- in person at the City Hall, 4500 Clarence Taylor Crescent, or at the North Delta Municipal Service Office (North Delta Recreation Centre), 11415 84th Avenue, during regular business hours (until August 28, 2018);

 To register at the time of voting you must produce two (2) pieces of identification to verify your identity and residency (at least one piece of identification must contain your signature).
 Examples of acceptable identification are:

-The Delta List of Electors is made available for public viewing and is provided to each candidate and Elector Organization participating in the election.
+The Delta List of Electors is made available for public viewing and is provided to each candidate participating in the election.
 The list contains the names of all registered voters, as well as other personal information such as the voter’s residential address.

-To protect your privacy you may request, in writing, by August 28, 2018, that personal information be omitted or obscured from the list of electors by August 30, 2018.
-If requested to do this, the Chief Election Officer must comply with your request and the list will be amended.
-Please note that this request must be submitted at every election or by-election.
+To protect your privacy, you may request, in writing, by August 28, 2018, that personal information be omitted or obscured from the list.
+If requested to do this, the Chief Election Officer must comply with your request and the list will be amended by omitting or obscuring the requested information.

-You can vote any time between 8:00 a.m. and 8:00 p.m. on the day of the election at the voting place set up for your neighbourhood.
-A list of voting place locations will be provided in your community newspaper, and a “Where to Vote” card will be mailed to all registered electors well before voting day.
+You can vote any time between 8:00 a.m. and 8:00 p.m. on the day of the election (Saturday, October 20, 2018) at the voting place set up for your neighbourhood.
+A list of voting place locations will be provided in your community newspaper, and a “Where to Vote” card mailed to all registered electors well before voting day.
 If voting as a Non-Resident Property Elector, you must vote at the voting place for the area in which your property is located.

 If you have moved since your registration on the Delta Voters List, you must vote at the voting place for where you are living on voting day.

-At the voting place your name and address will be checked against the List of Electors.
+At the voting place your name and address will be checked against the Delta Voters List.
 If not previously registered, you will be asked to do so.
 Before receiving a ballot to vote, all persons must sign a declaration that they are “eligible to vote and have not voted before in this election”.